skarussel/Single-Agent-Search/README.md

  <li>the action sequence to achieve the goal
  <li>the heuristic function value if the `<search-type>` is A*2
 </ul>

+*A\*1 uses Manhattan Distance.
+A\*2 uses total manhattan distance to all dirts, so its the sum of manhattan distance between cleaner and every dirt*

 ## Introduction to the Environment:

 The environment is as follows: